FinlayGeorgiouYoung/ClientServerBallGame/README.md

 A client server project, which is a simple pass the ball game, with a text based UI.
 The main focus of this project was multi-threaded programming.

 ### How to run
+- Open the Assignment1_cs solution in Visual Studio.
 - Run the Server project first, and wait for it to say "Waiting for incoming connections...".
 - Once a server is up and running, Clients can begin to join.
 To add a client/player to the game, run the Client project.
 - Once the client has been assigned a player ID, you can then begin to play.